kirrane/first-repository/README.md

 Breif Description of project

 This project is apart of my studies for software development in GMIT, this project was given to us by our lecturer Kevin O'Brien.
+As part of this project we were asked to build an application overtime.

 Instruction on how to clone the repository